rosflight/rosflight_firmware/docs/user-guide/autonomous-flight.md

 !!! note
     If the flight controller does not receive a new command for a defined period of time, it will ignore the old commands and revert to RC control.
 The length of this timeout period is set by the `OFFBOARD_TIMEOUT` parameter.

-## Fly waypoints with ROSplane or ROScopter
+## Fly Waypoints with ROSplane or ROScopter

 Waypoint following is not supported natively by the ROSflight stack.
 However, the [ROSplane](https://github.com/byu-magicc/ros_plane) and [ROScopter](https://github.com/byu-magicc/ros_copter) projects are good, example implementations of how to achieve this using ROSflight.
 They also provide good examples of how you might go about integrating your own guidance or control algorithms with the ROSflight stack.